NEW YORK (AP) - American realist painter Andrew Wyeth left an indelible impression on Eric Sambol after a museum class trip in the 1970s.

 But the relationship with Andrew Wyeth began with a correspondence in 2002 when Sambol wrote to ask about one of his works, Wyeth replied: "As for any thoughts I may have. ... you will have to listen very carefully, for it to speak, my brush does the speaking for me, not my pen."

-One of the most expensive pieces in the auction is Andrew Wyeth's "Rocky Hill," a watercolor of the artist's beloved dog, Nell, seated in the woods — a frequent subject of the artist's paintings.
+The most expensive piece in the auction is Andrew Wyeth's "Rocky Hill," a watercolor of the artist's beloved dog, Nell, seated in the woods — a frequent subject of the artist's paintings.
 It's estimated to sell for $1.8 million to $2.4 million.

 The Sambols said it took them seven years to acquire "Rocky Hill" but when they got a call that it was for sale on Jan.
 16, 2009, they "immediately decided to buy."